City Lab Network

 Peace Entrepreneurs In Residence

-Support the lab’s mission to create technology mediated interventions that reduce negative engagement and/or increase positive engagement across a defined conflict boundary.
+Support the lab’s mission to create technology-mediated interventions that reduce negative engagement and/or increase positive engagement across a defined conflict boundary.

 Bring industry skills and resources to increase the impact and effectiveness of the Lab’s various project efforts.

-Current Incubator projects include Ronny Edry’s Israel Loves Iran campaign and Rehman Ilya’s Romancing the Border campaign, Gerard Rego’s food security startup, Aggrigator and James Ehrlich’s ReGen Villages.
+We Currently accept applications for our Spring Cohort.
+Our previous incubator projects include Ronny Edry’s Israel Loves Iran campaign and Rehman Ilya’s Romancing the Border campaign, Gerard Rego’s food security startup, Aggrigator and James Ehrlich’s ReGen Villages.

 Getting to Trust in Conflict Environments